 Review the basics of genetic genealogy, the three major test types, and the offerings of five leading companies.
 Learn the key factors that impact your results and compare each company's strengths, limitations, and favorite features.
 See some third-party tools you can use to extract even more information from DNA test results.

 Learn the reasons why DNA ethnicity tests often yield unexpected results.
 See why siblings can have surprisingly different ethnicities and why Native American ancestry is rarely found.
 Compare one person’s ethnicity reports from all the major DNA tests and learn why one test or another might be your best choice for ethnicity purposes.

 4. Y-Chromosome Insights & Strategies

 Learn how Y-DNA testing of suitable males can trace and confirm paternal lines in your family tree.
-How to choose the right test and how to work with your genetic matches.
+See how to choose the right test and how to work with your genetic matches.
 Examples cover STRs, SNPs, genetic distance, match thresholds, Tip reports, the Y-DNA tree, haplogroups, group projects, account settings, and more.

 • National Genealogical Society Family History Conference